RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/station/README.md

 to read.
 Therefore, they exist directly within Station.

 These are the properties of the StationMetadata class and their default values:
-1. `api`: float; api version, default np.nan
+1. `api`: float, api version.
+Default np.nan
-2. `sub_api`: float; sub api version, default np.nan
+2. `sub_api`: float, sub api version.
+Default np.nan
-3. `make`: string; station make, default empty string
+3. `make`: string, station make.
+Default empty string
-4. `model`: string; station model, default empty string
+4. `model`: string, station model.
+Default empty string
-5. `os`: OsType enumeration; station OS, default `OsType.UNKNOWN_OS`
+5. `os`: OsType enumeration, station OS.
+Default `OsType.UNKNOWN_OS`
-6. `os_version`: string; station OS version, default empty string
+6. `os_version`: string, station OS version.
+Default empty string
-7. `app`: string; station app, default empty string
+7. `app`: string, station app.
+Default empty string
-8. `app_version`: string; station app version, default empty string
+8. `app_version`: string, station app version.
+Default empty string
-9. `is_private`: boolean; is station data private, default False
+9. `is_private`: boolean, is station data private.
+Default `False`
-10. `packet_duration_s`: float; duration of the packet in seconds, default np.nan
+10. `packet_duration_s`: float, duration of the packet in seconds.
+Default np.nan
-11. `station_description`: string; description of the station, default empty string
+11. `station_description`: string, description of the station.
+Default empty string
-12. `other_metadata`: dictionary of string to string of other metadata from the packet, default empty list
+12. `other_metadata`: dictionary of string to string of other metadata from the packet.
+Default empty list

 We recommend only reading information from the StationMetadata objects.
 Setting or changing any of the properties in StationMetadata may cause unexpected results.